Edoardoba/Herokuapp/README.md

 # Herokuapp

 The main idea of the project is to develop an Android application able to accurately predict house prices for the Roman rural area.
-This will take some parameters as inputs (such as total Area, FLoor, Neighborhood...) and elaborate an estimate of the house price.
+This will take some parameters as inputs (such as total Area, Floor, Neighborhood...) and elaborate an estimate of the house price.
 This will be performed in differents steps.

 ## Web Scraping